The Present (2014 film): Plot

-A 12-year-old boy plays a shooter video game in a darkened living room behind blinds, but is surprised when his mother arrives with a box, saying it contains a present for him.
-She then goes upstairs to answer a phone call.
-The boy opens the box, revealing an energetic young puppy.
-The boy's delight turns to disgust however, as he sees the puppy is missing most of his left front leg.
+Jake, a twelve-year-old boy, is playing a shooter video game in a darkened living room behind blinds when his mother arrives with a box which she says contains a present for him.
+After she goes upstairs to answer a phone call, Jake opens the box, discovering an energetic young puppy.
+Jake is initially delighted with the animal, but he soon turns to disgust when he sees that the puppy is missing most of his left front leg.
 He tosses the puppy away and continues playing his game.
 Unperturbed, the puppy finds a red rubber ball under a cabinet and walks up to the boy, carrying the rubber ball and inviting him to play.
-The boy does his best to ignore the puppy but is soon won over by his determination and spirit, in spite of himself.
-The boy shuts off the video game and decides to go outside to play fetch with his dog, where it is revealed that he walks with crutches, as his left leg has been amputated below the knee.
+Jake kicks the ball away, but the puppy chases after it.
+The boy continues doing his best to ignore the puppy, but is soon won over by his determination and spirit, in spite of himself.
+Jake finally shuts off the video game and decides to go outside to play fetch with his new dog, where it is revealed that he walks with crutches, as his left leg has been amputated below the knee.